Tašmētu-šarrat: Life

 It is not known when Tashmetu-sharrat married Sennacherib.
 Given that her name, if it was assumed upon their marriage, has associations with the Assyrian crown prince, she could have married Sennacherib before he became king.
 Though Riekele Borger suggested that the inscription from the Southwest Palace indicates that Tashmetu-sharrat, because of her beauty, was very young, there is no reason why Sennacherib would not be able to praise her looks even if she was in her thirties or forties.
 Sennacherib himself was about 50 years old at this point in time.
 In that case, she could have married him c.
 720 BC and could thus very well have been the mother of his oldest children.

 Tashmetu-sharrat's tenure as queen overlaps with Naqi'a, a today more famous consort of Sennacherib.
 Which children of Sennacherib were the children of which woman is not known, other than that his successor, Esarhaddon (r.
 681–669 BC), was Naqi'a's son.
 Whether Naqi'a ever held the title of queen in Sennacherib's reign is unclear (there is no evidence that there were ever two queens simultaneously but the king could have multiple wives, out of which only one was the queen), she was associated with Sennacherib already in c.
 713 BC, when Esarhaddon was born and reached a prominent position in Esarhaddon's reign.
 Naqi'a was at times referred to as queen in Esarhaddon's reign, but as she was Esarhaddon's mother, the title may have been bestowed upon her either late in Sennacherib's reign or by Esarhaddon.
 If Tashmetu-sharrat was alive until the end of Sennacherib's reign and beyond, her relationship with Naqi'a likely deteriorated after Naqi'a's son was chosen as crown prince in 684 BC.
 It is possible that she was already dead by that point, since no documents from Esarhaddon's reign mention her.
 A clay docket from Nineveh, dated to about one month prior to Sennacherib's death in 681 BC, bears the impression of a seal owned by an Assyrian queen, indicating that there was a queen at the time of Sennacherib's death.
 It is possible that this was Tashmetu-sharrat but it might also alternatively have been Naqi'a, promoted to queen after Tashmetu-sharrat's death.
-Eckart Frahm considers it probable that Naqi'a was the queen at the time of Esarhaddon's appointment as crown prince, and thus that Tashmetu-sharrat had passed away at that point in time.
+Eckart Frahm considers it probable that Naqi'a was the queen at the time of Esarhaddon's appointment as crown prince, and thus that Tashmetu-sharrat had died at that point in time.